icd2k3/riot-opt-types-mixin/README.md

 Please refer to React's PropTypes [Documentation](https://facebook.github.io/react/docs/reusable-components.html).
 This mixin feature all the same optTypes <strong>except</strong> for "element" which validates React components.
 I plan on appending a "tag" checker soon for Riot.

 ## Why?
-I really loved this functionality in [React](https://facebook.github.io/react/) and wanted to be able to utilize it in [Riot](http://riotjs.com) apps.
+I'm a big fan of this functionality in [React](https://facebook.github.io/react/) and wanted to be able to utilize it in [Riot](http://riotjs.com) apps.

 This mixin isn't really benefitial to small projects, but it can help while developing larger applications because it forces your tags to be very strictly define what inputs they expect from their parent tags, or application state (redux, flux, etc).